arrived in England on Saturday evening as I had to have a Sunday included

 this to me.

-how many minutes the whole thing lasted.
+minutes the whole thing lasted.
 (Simon?
 You must know it better).
+All

-thanked him for everything as nicely as I could and walked away.
-Before
+for everything as nicely as I could and walked away.
+Before I did, Paul

-I did, Paul said "Stick around for a while."
-Now I felt like I was going
+said "Stick around for a while."
+Now I felt like I was going to faint.

 There were a lot of reporters asking me

 what it had been like to meet Sir Paul.
 Then I must have told them I'd

 died and gone to heaven.
 I felt exhausted but really in seventh heaven.

 Nobody took my camera from me.
 I was allowed to take pics.
 Both, Geoff

 and Mark H. looked at me and then at Paul who nodded his head giving